-There are over 50 species in the family of Mustelidae worldwide which occur in but only 11 species in North America.
+There are over 50 species worldwide in the Mustelidae family.
+In North America, there are only 11 species.

 - American Badger

 - American Marten

 - Black-footed Ferret

 The family of Mustelidae consists of some of the most diverse groups of carnivores; however, they have similarities.

 Male members are generally larger than females.
 Their fur is either spotted, striped, or colored.

 Most family members’ bodies are generally long and thin, although the wolverine and badger are more extensive and stockier.
 Most species have short ears and limbs.